5 Signs You Have a Shopping Addiction

 While someone may buy more stuff to feel happier or overcome an emotion like anger or sorrow, Dr. Benson explained, the positive rush you feel when you buy new things often wears off after a while.

 It’s easy to get emotions confused with impulses that can arise and disappear quickly.
-Impulse purchases may seem to provide short-term satisfaction and positive emotions, but again, this feeling doesn’t last, leaving a person to focus on their next shopping spree to serve as a pick-me-up once again.
+Impulse purchases may seem to provide short-term satisfaction and positive emotions; but again, this feeling doesn’t last, leaving a person to focus on their next shopping spree to serve as a pick-me-up.

 4. You experience a rush of adrenaline

 Most of us occasionally experience the rush that comes from shopping and buying new things.
 However, rather than feeling excited to use a new gadget or read a new book, compulsive shoppers feel an emotionally soothing high when they buy new items.
 The purchases are to fill a need or void rather than for practical purposes.

 If you’re dependent on your desire to shop, you may feel anxious or down on the days when you don’t shop.
 This is a clear indication that you may be dealing with an addiction.

 During her time as a Compulsive Shopping Specialist, Rattle noticed the toll a shopping addiction can have on relationships.